TheoVerhelst/INFO-F-208/README.md

-#SequenceAlignment
+#INFO-F-208 projects
-This is a project for the INFO-F-208 class.
+This repository contains my implementation of projects for the class INFO-F-208.